aljrico/lagom/_posts/2018-11-29-first-r-package.md

 The colour palette should be beautiful, useful for plotting data and shoulr relate to desired style; in this case, should relate to the Harry Potter world.
 Some of the colours might change in future versions, in order to find this balance between suitability for plotting and relatable to the Harry Potter universe.

-> “Most of us need to listen to the music to understand how beautiful it is.
-But often that’s how we present statistics: we just show the notes, we don’t play the music.”
+> Most of us need to _listen_ to the music to understand how beautiful it is.
+But often that’s how statistics are presented: we show the notes instead of playing the music.

 <center><img src="https://raw.githubusercontent.com/aljrico/aljrico.github.io/master/_posts/images/hogwarts-houses.png"></center>